 Pressure cook with Instant pot:

-- If you searing the meat on the pan, transfer pork belly to Instant pot.
+- If you searing the meat on the pan, transfer pork belly to Instant pot, skin side down.
 Add water, aromatics, and seasonings to instant pot.
 Cover the lid, turn to seal, set pressure cooker timer to 45 minutes.
 This is perfect if you are going to use slice the pork belly later.
 It's tender but not going to fall apart when you slice it.
 If you want it really really tender, set it to 1 hour.
 This is perfect if you are going to shred or chop the meat up later for use in like for example tacos, etc.

 - Once the timer is up, release pressure immediately.
 Once the pressure valve has collapsed, gently remove pork belly to a chopping board and let it rest for 10 minutes before slicing.
 Save the cooking liquid

 Cooking on stove-top:

 - Transfer pork belly to a large heavy-bottom pot.
 Add water, aromatics, and seasonings.
 Bring to a boil and then lower the heat, cover the lid and let it simmer for the next 1.5 to 2 hours or until the pork belly is tender

 - Let the pork belly rest for 10 minutes before slicing.
 Save the cooking liquid